Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Ivy.md

 Astrid and I finished our individual portions, so now we just have to work on putting it together.
 I need to see how having a longer message to encode will change the process.

 Finish combining everything!

+### 2025-05-27 - Makefile
+We're working on running our program from the terminal and with the makefile.
+Makefile is working!
+We'll be working on the proposal doc now.